ziadiab/retail-merchandising-inventory-intelligence-dashboard-in-your-shoe/README.md

 ---

-## If you found this project interesting, feel free to ⭐ star the repository.
+⭐ If you found this project interesting, consider starring the repository.